Jakkapan-a/docker-my-web/README.md

 docker run --name my-web -d -p 80:80 toodev/my-web:latest
 ```

+3. Open your browser and go to http://localhost or http://localhost:80

 ### How to remove the image and container
 1. Stop the container
 ```bash